MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 From the command line

 1. Run `sudo xattr -rd com.apple.quarantine powershell-7.3.8-osx-x64.pkg`.
+If you are using PowerShell 7 or higher, you can use the `Unblock-File` cmdlet.
 Include the full path to the `.pkg` file.
 1. Install the package as you normally would.

 > [!NOTE]